deedy/wordle-solver/README.md

 # Changelog

+ - 3.1 (Jan 20) "Save" mode
+  - Adds `-m save` which allows you to input your gameplay to any point and recommends the best word for you to salvage your game, as well as candidates remaining.
  - 3.0 (Jan 19) The "Official" 100% Wordle release
  	- Add official Wordle dicts, report 100% number on all official Wordle words.
  	- Support separate candidate and guess dictionaries (`--dict_file` and `--cand_file`) just like the official game.